Vacuum tube: Industrial, commercial, and military niche applications

 Although vacuum tubes have been largely replaced by solid-state devices in most amplifying, switching, and rectifying applications, there are certain exceptions.
 In addition to the special functions noted above, tubes still have some niche applications.

-In general, vacuum tubes are much less susceptible than corresponding solid-state components to transient overvoltages, such as mains voltage surges or lightning, the electromagnetic pulse effect of nuclear explosions, or geomagnetic storms produced by giant solar flares.
-This property kept them in use for certain military applications long after more practical and less expensive solid-state technology was available for the same applications, as for example with the MiG-25 aircraft.
+In general, vacuum tubes are much less susceptible than corresponding solid-state components to transient overvoltages, such as mains voltage surges or lightning, extreme temperatures and the electromagnetic pulse effect of nuclear explosions, or geomagnetic storms produced by giant solar flares.
+This property kept them in use for certain military applications long after more practical and less expensive solid-state technology was available for the same applications, as for example with the MiG-25 aircraft. as they were easy to replace in remote airfields where transistors may not be readily available if maintenance were required.

 Vacuum tubes are practical alternatives to solid-state devices in generating high power at radio frequencies in applications such as industrial radio frequency heating, particle accelerators, and broadcast transmitters.
 This is particularly true at microwave frequencies where such devices as the klystron and traveling-wave tube provide amplification at power levels unattainable using current semiconductor devices.
 The household microwave oven uses a magnetron tube to efficiently generate hundreds of watts of microwave power.
 Solid-state devices such as gallium nitride are promising replacements, but are very expensive and in early stages of development.

 In military applications, a high-power vacuum tube can generate a 10–100 megawatt signal that can burn out an unprotected receiver's frontend.
 Such devices are considered non-nuclear electromagnetic weapons; they were introduced in the late 1990s by both the U.S. and Russia.